MauricioVazquezM/MauricioVazquezM.github.io/_posts/2023-04-23-welcome-to-millennial.md

 ## EDUCATION
 #### Instituto Tecnológico Autónomo de México (Mexico City)
-**Date:** August 2020 - Deecember 2024\
+**Date:** August 2020 - Present\
 Currently studying a double major program, Actuarial Science and Data Science, with a 45% scholarship due to academic excellence.
 GPA: 88/100.

+#### Academic Exchange (Vrije Universiteit; Amsterdam, Netherlands)
+**Date:** August 2023 - Present\
+Currently studying cutting edge courses on stochastic modelling, introduction to econometrics, modelling of financial risks and financial derivatives, risk management in banking and foundations of business administration.

+#### Professional Certificate in Data Science (HardvardX; Online program)
+**Date:** June 2022 - Present\
+Cutting edge course on data analysis and computer programming in R language, oriented to the practical application of machine learning, data visualization and statistical inference.

 #### Certificate in Business and Management (Lonsdale Institute; Sydney, Australia)
 **Date:** September 2019 - March 2020\
 Participant in a program specialized in customer service and general aspects of a business.
 The course covered from the administrative procedures to the daily operations.

-#### Professional Certificate in Data Science (HardvardX; Online program)
-**Date:** June 2022 - Present\
-Cutting edge course on data analysis and computer programming in R language, oriented to the practical application of machine learning, data visualization and statistical inference.

 #### Metaverse and Spark AR Introduction Certificate (Centro. ; Mexico City)
 **Date:** June 2022\